reiniercriel/safe-chain/README.md

    safe-chain setup
    ```
 3. **❗Restart your terminal** to start using the Aikido Safe Chain.
-  - This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip/pip3 are loaded correctly.
+  - This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip are loaded correctly.
 If you do not restart your terminal, the aliases will not be available.
 4. **Verify the installation** by running:
    ```shell
    npm install safe-chain-test